biopragmatics/bioversions/README.md

 What's the current version for each biological database?

-A static listing of all current versions (that are incorporated) can be found at https://cthoyt.github.io/bioversions.
+A daily updated static listing of all current versions (that are incorporated) can be found at https://cthoyt.github.io/bioversions.

 ## 🚀 Installation